-DOL transactions account for 90 per cent of all transactions and can be completed end–to-end instantly by the Duties Online user.
+DOL transactions account for 90% of all transactions and can be completed end to end instantly by the Duties Online user.

 Complex DOL transactions must be submitted to the State Revenue Office at least 30 days before settlement.
 A calculation of duty is then returned back into Duties Online for the user to certify before settlement.

 How do I know what documents I have to supply for a complex lodgement?

 Our Evidentiary Requirements Manual and help text within Duties Online will assist you to determine what supporting documents are required.

 What is the turn-around time for calculating duty on complex DOL transactions?

 We will return an assessment of duty within 30 days of settlement provided all supporting documents are submitted and correct.
 Once assessed:

 - The lodging party will receive an email notification in addition to a message on the Duties Online home screen.

 - The lodging party must certify the lodgement.

 Can a complex assessment take place before the plan of subdivision is registered?